thebkv/bkv/exodus21.md

 The body of the vulnerable person is protected even against the economic interest of the master. **Authority that becomes physically destructive can lose its claim to service.**

 This echoes the larger movement of Exodus.
 Pharaoh's rule became destructive, and his claim upon Israel was broken.
-The covenant now places the same principle inside Israel's own households.
+The covenant now places restraint upon authority inside Israel's own households.

 ### v28–32 — Known Danger Must Be Restrained